 Our residents have told us that while we offer a fantastic program of activities and events for older people at our various community centres during the day time, but there needs to be more on offer for older people after dark.

 Judging by the overwhelming response to the previous walks, Sydney’s older walkers relish the opportunity to get active and really enjoy the city together when the sun goes down.

-The next walk will be held on 16 December 2015 to see the City's Christmas Lights and is coordinated by the City's Harry Jensen Centre.
+The next event will be a historical walking tour of Pyrmont on Thursday 7 April 2016 and is coordinated by the City's Harry Jensen Centre.
 You can download and complete the registration form.
 For more information call 02 9244 3696 or email email@example.com.